Crescent Services has joined the CPC website so all our customers can access our frameworks and services in one place! Learn more

 Social value / added value is a wide-ranging subject area.
 Each invitation to tender may give some guidance as to what social value looks like to the individual buyer.
 It will depend on the subject matter of the tender.
 Works contracts tend to focus on apprenticeships, use of local/SME suppliers in the supply chain, sourcing sustainable materials.
 Supplies and services contracts tend to focus on how the supplier can bring additional value through its own charitable activities – such as colleagues’ volunteering, ensuring sustainability in the supply chain, investing in local labour resources and skills training.
 Think about what you could offer as additional support to the school/MAT/college students’ learning and life skills.
 There is no limit to the creativity you can apply, just remember that whatever you promise in your tender submission, needs to be credible and deliverable if you are awarded the contract.

-Finally, the way the Government monitors public sector procurement will change under the Act.
-The Government currently runs a mystery shopper service, allowing suppliers to report instances of poor buyer tendering/award behaviour and the Government’s service can then investigated that behaviour but has limited powers to enforce any findings.
+Finally, the way the Government monitors public sector procurement has changed under the Act.
+The Government previously ran a mystery shopper service, allowing suppliers to report instances of poor buyer tendering/award behaviour.

-The Act will establish a Procurement Review Unit, to which buyers will be able to report instances of buyer non-compliance (e.g., not properly tendering its requirements, not following the proper process for evaluation and award, not paying invoices in a prompt manner).
-This PRU will have more powers to intervene with buyers to ensure that the Act and any regulations surrounding it are adhered to.
+The Act has now established a Procurement Review Unit, to which suppliers are now able to report instances of buyer non-compliance (e.g., not properly tendering its requirements, not following the proper process for evaluation and award, not paying invoices in a prompt manner).
+The PRU has more powers to intervene with buyers to ensure that the Act and any regulations surrounding it are adhered to.

 Notices